protonemedia/laravel-ffmpeg/README.md

 * The Facade has been renamed to `Pbmedia\LaravelFFMpeg\Support\FFMpeg`
 * The Service Provider has been renamed to `Pbmedia\LaravelFFMpeg\Support\ServiceProvider`
 * Chaining exports is still supported but you have to reapply filters for each export.
 * HLS playlists now include bitrate, framerate and resolution data.
-The segments also use a new naming pattern.
+The segments also use a new naming pattern ([read more](#using-custom-segment-patterns)).
 Please verify your exports still work in your player.
 * A HLS export is now exported as *one* job instead of exporting each format/stream separately.
 This uses FFMpeg's `map` and `filter_complex` features.
 It might be sufficient to replace all calls to `addFilter` with `addLegacyFilter`, but some filters should be migrated manually.
 Please read the [documentation on HLS](#hls) to find out more about adding filters.

 ## Usage